Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: Introduction

-Most existing methods for hand-crafted feature-extraction-based 3D place recognition operate in two primary strategies.
-One approach is to extract features (such as local\cite{ref17,ref18} or global features\cite{ref19,ref20}) directly from the original 3D point cloud.
-The other approach involves first converting the raw point cloud into a structured representation (for example, using Bird’s Eye View (BEV)\cite{ref21}, polar coordinate projection\cite{ref22}, intensity images\cite{ref23}, or sparse voxel grids\cite{ref24}) and then extracting features.
+Most current hand-crafted feature extraction-based 3D place recognition methods follow two main strategies.
+One strategy extracts features (such as local features \cite{ref17,ref18} or global features \cite{ref19,ref20}) directly from the raw 3D point cloud.
+The alternative technique first transforms the point cloud into a structured format (for example, Bird’s Eye View (BEV) \cite{ref21} or sparse voxel grids \cite{ref24}) before extracting features.